 The National Housing Council’s recent report suggested that Canada invest a minimum of $6.3 billion into Urban, Rural, and Northern Indigenous housing over the next two years to begin addressing the stark housing disparities faced by Indigenous peoples.
 Yet Budget 2022 only commits $300 million over five years towards creating an Urban, Rural, and Northern Indigenous housing body—and not a single home.

-This huge underinvestment is not only a violation of Canada’s right to housing commitments, but also the rights of Indigenous peoples (in both domestic and international law), the rights of women, and our supposed focus on reconciliation in this budget.
+This underinvestment is not only a violation of Canada’s right to housing commitments, but also the rights of Indigenous peoples (in both domestic and international law), the rights of women, and Canada’s supposed focus on reconciliation in this budget.

 Affordable for who?

 Economists have already told us that most tenants get nothing in Budget 2022: “two-thirds of tenant families do not qualify for housing supports and don’t earn enough to aspire to own.
 What they need most is for out-of-control rents to be reined in.”